SFG006/SFG006/README.md

 ![GIF](./lofi.gif)

-🧠 About Me
+### 🧠 About Me

 Hey!
 I’m Shivansh 👋 — a curious mind who loves building cool stuff with 🐍 Python.
-Currently exploring the worlds of ☁️ cloud computing and 📊 data science, one project at a time.
+Currently exploring the worlds of ☁️ **cloud computing** and 📊 **data science**, one project at a time.
-I enjoy solving problems, learning new tools, and turning ideas into reality through code 💡💻 When I’m not debugging or sipping chai, I’m editing films on 🎬 @illustrious_films.
+I enjoy solving problems, learning new tools, and turning ideas into reality through code 💡💻
+When I’m not debugging or sipping chai, I’m editing films on 🎬 [@illustrious_films](https://instagram.com/illustrious_films).
-Let’s connect and create something awesome! 📩 shivanshg005@gmail.com
+Let’s connect and create something awesome! 📩 **shivanshg005@gmail.com**

 # 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)